KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yggdrasil-and-the-zenetist-tree.md

 Decay shadows growth.
 Collapse keeps renewal honest.

-Yet no domain endures unchanged.
+Yet no domain remains unchanged.
 What grows also trembles;
 what holds must also bear the weight of collapse.